Know your customers to optimize Christmas sales

 When do customers need to order their items for them to arrive before Christmas?
 Do you offer expedited shipping?
 Perhaps send an email a few days before Christmas to promote this and grab the last-minute shopper’s attention that would have normally gone into a physical store.
 Use countdowns for special offers or deadlines for ordering to receive items in time for Christmas.

 Make sure your customers who shop often are seen.
 Give them early access to your post Christmas sale or give them the opportunity to buy a limited edition of a collection.

 Test as much, and as early, as you can

 Think about your messaging and see what works best.
-Mentioning a discount (Everything 20% off!) or being more mysterious (An exclusive preview of our sale inside…) Other things to test are content, send times and offer types.
-Read more about A/B testing here.
+Mentioning a discount (Everything 20% off!) or being more mysterious (An exclusive preview of our sale inside…) Other things to A/B test is content, send times, and offer types.

 Offer what your customers actually want